Theory of sensory recall: causes and ramifications

 For several years, I have engaged in discussions about the significant disparity between feeling fully rested after just three hours of sleep and requiring seven or more hours yet still feeling groggy upon waking, tired by the afternoon, and exhausted by night.
 Most people struggle to comprehend the concept of being fully rested (there isn’t even a word for this in the English language).
 The additional six hours of alert and energetic living each day equates to an extra 30 years of productive life over an 80-year lifespan, free from fatigue or drowsiness.

 However, a frustrating observation is that some individuals are reluctant to forgo dreaming, as they use it as an escape or a means to counteract negativity in their real lives.
 Moreover, some people begin to perceive not only their dreams but any visualization as an equal reality, viewing it to be as real as their actual surroundings.
-This delusional behavior is prevalent among almost everyone, with the distinction between clinically diagnosed individuals being the severity of their condition and the perception of others, who are the ones enforcing the diagnose.
-Therefore, even mild delusions can be perceived as severe depending on the nature of the delusion.
+This delusional behavior is prevalent among almost everyone, with the distinction between clinically diagnosed individuals being the severity of their condition and the perception of the others, who are the ones enforcing the diagnose.
+Therefore, even mild delusions can be perceived as severe depending on its nature.

 Imagination

-Six years ago, when I discovered that others could visualize and even replicate tactile sensations mentally, the common reaction to my inability to visualize or “hear” sounds in my mind was, “So, you have no imagination?”
-Let’s try a simple exercise: can you imagine an apple?
-Now, make it more realistic, with tiny dots in various colors and light reflecting off its surface.
-Notice that this requires more focus and get’s somewhat “energy-intensive”.
-Now, imagine a cup?
-Can you generate ten variations of that cup?
-And for each of those, ten more variations?
+Let’s try another exercise: can you imagine an apple?
+Now, make it more realistic – add tiny dots in various colors and light reflecting off its surface.
+If you can, you may notice that it requires more focus and becomes somewhat “energy-intensive.”
+Now, picture a cup.
+Can you see it?
+Can you visualize ten variations of that cup?
 And then ten more for each of those?
-And then ten for each of those?
-Most people would likely stop after the first round, as the task quickly becomes exhausting – especially if they are visualizing each variation.
+And ten more for each of those?
+And again, ten more for each of those?
+Most people would likely stop after the first round, as the task quickly becomes exhausting – especially if they’re actually visualizing each variation.
+On the other hand, if you’re not visualizing but merely selecting ten categories and defining how they differ, the process goes much more smoothly, with the only real challenge being the question of why you’d ever need to imagine 10,000 different cups.

 What does this tell us?
 People’s imagination often relies on visualizing objects, which restricts it to familiar, viewable forms like 2D or 3D structures.
-Most people use known structural elements, such as colors, shapes, and materials, and the process can be limiting, as it becomes energy-taxing with complexity and duration.
+Most people use known structural elements, such as colors, shapes, and materials, and the process can be limiting, as it quickly becomes energy-taxing with complexity and duration as well as favors linking objects not by logic, but external features like color, texture and such.

 Origin and mass adoption

-Firstly, the ability to recall sensory information is a skill – anyone with a working complex nervous system can do it as it’s just replicating the response to an input, but it’s not the default state of the brain – if you start visualizing and create other sensory information instead of noticing your environment, evolutionary, you will be in a less-ready state to react to a danger.
-Thus, it’s logical to assume that the recall of sensory information was not a prevailing skill used often.
+Firstly, the ability to recall sensory information is a skill – anyone with a working complex nervous system can do it as it’s just replicating the response to a sensory input, but it’s not the default state of the brain – if you start visualizing and create other sensory information instead of noticing your environment, evolutionary, you will be in a less-ready state to react to a danger.
+Thus, it’s logical to assume that the recall of sensory information was not a prevailing skill.

 Assuming the evolutionary origin of life, early human ancestors likely lived in small, hierarchical groups.
 Adults provided food and protection, while children, elders, and the sick depended on them, with their needs often taking lower priority.
-For dependent individuals, reliance on others for survival—food, safety, and avoiding danger—would logically heighten levels of fear and anxiety.
+For dependent individuals, reliance on others for survival – food, safety, and avoiding danger – would logically heighten levels of fear and anxiety.
 If such a person envisioned a threat, whether in a dream, through psychoactive substances, or by vivid imagination (such as an animal attack, flood, or earthquake) and shared it with the group, their warnings might not be taken seriously, especially if such visions were frequent for that particular individual.
-If one of these predicted disasters came true, future warnings would likely be taken more seriously, elevating the individual’s status within the group.
+If one of these predicted disasters came true, however, future warnings would likely be taken more seriously, elevating the individual’s status within the group.
 This newfound authority could lead to better satisfaction of their own needs and desires by others.
 Some individuals may notice the influence gained from such predictions and begin to exploit it.
 Since they can’t control whether a disaster occurs, they might need to shift blame elsewhere when one happens.
-The source of blame couldn’t be a fellow group member, as no one controls the forces of nature, nor an animal or object, as these could be captured, killed or destroyed.
-Instead, the blame would fall on an unseen, powerful entity that can’t be confronted—a force beyond human or animal reach, able to control animals and natural events.
+The source of blame couldn’t be a fellow group member, as no one controls the forces of nature.
+It also can’t be an animal or object, as these could be captured, killed or destroyed.
+Instead, the blame should fall on an unseen, powerful entity that can’t be confronted – a force beyond human reach, able to control animals and natural events.
 Sound familiar?
-This is the concept of a “god”—a powerful, untouchable being beyond human control, accessible only through the shaman’s unique communication.
-But how readily would others accept the existence of such a being—one they cannot see, touch, or hear?
-Even today, with knowledge of microscopic life, of quantum effects and fields that propagate the space-time, belief without evidence is challenging.
-But what if one could visualize something in the sky or hear a mysterious voice in their mind, or see visions in their dreams?
-Such experiences would make belief much easier, providing a tangible sense of connection to this unseen entity.
+This is the concept of a “god” – a powerful, untouchable being beyond human control, accessible only through the shaman’s unique communication abilities.
+But how readily would others accept the existence of such a being- one they cannot see, touch, or hear or witness any proof of it?
+But what if one could visualize something in the sky or hear a mysterious voice in their mind, or see visions of it in their dreams?
+Such experiences would make belief much easier, providing a tangible sense of proof to this unseen entity.